MiguelMarcelino/MiguelMarcelino.github.io/_posts/2025-03-16-ai-in-coding.md

 categories: blog
 ---

-Artificial intelligence has revolutionized the way we approach and implement new features in software development.
+Artificial intelligence has reshaped how we design, build, and improve software.
 AI-powered tools like GitHub Copilot, ChatGPT, and CodeWhisperer assist developers in generating code, debugging, and even suggesting optimizations.
 These advancements have significantly reduced development time, lowered the barrier for beginners, and improved productivity across teams.

 However, the rise of AI-driven coding tools has also led to a concerning shift in judgment among developers.
 Many now assume these tools can fully replace human effort, handling all tasks without the need to write a single line of code.
 While AI promises to enhance creativity by allowing developers to focus on problem-solving rather than repetitive tasks, it has also become an indispensable part of daily work.
 So much so that not using AI feels more unusual than relying on it.